Takua-Gandasa/Mavens-Toy/README.md

 ### EXPLORATORY DATA ANALYSIS
 ---
+EDA involved exploring the sales data to answer key questions, such as:

 - What is the Total Revenue Generated?
 - What is the Total Cost Of Good?
 - What is the Total Profit?